-The notified regulatory authority may request additional information, and the submission of relative documents or measures to be taken by the producer or distributor.
+The notified regulatory authority may request additional information, and the submission of relative documents or measures to be taken by the manufacturer or distributor.

-EC Decision 2004/905/EC of 14 December 2004 sets out the guidelines for notification by manufacturers and distributors of dangerous consumer products to the competent authorities of member states (the "Guidelines") based on paragraph 3 of Article 5 of the GPSD.
+Under the legal regime of GPSD, European Commission Decision 2004/905/EC of 14 December 2004 had set out the guidelines for notification by manufacturers and distributors of dangerous consumer products to the competent authorities of member states (Article 5 (3) of the GPSD).
+The above decision was repealed by the European Commission Implementing Decision (EU) 2024/1761 of 21 June 2024, with effect from 13 December 2024.